daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 You have a weapon with strange abilities, and your knowledge of its powers has allowed you to create a unique style of combat with it.

 * Rang 1: Enchanted Weapon
-* Rang 1: Innate Power
+* Rang 1: Innate PowerArme de
-* Rang 1: Charge Weapon
+* Rang 1: Arme Electrique
 * Rang 2: Power Crash
 * Rang 3: Rapid Attack ou Throw Enchanted Weapon
 * Rang 4: Defending Weapon